-See "Example of a Policy File With Security Elements" on page 5-5 for an example of a complete security policy file that uses the MessageParts assertion within a Confidentiality assertion.
+See Section 5.3, "Example of a Policy File With Security Elements" for an example of a complete security policy file that uses the MessageParts assertion within a Confidentiality assertion.
 The example shows how to specify that the entire body, as well as the Assertion security header, of the SOAP messages should be encrypted.